 You can launch different types of instances from a single AMI.
 An instance type essentially determines the hardware of the host computer used for your instance.
 Each instance type offers different compute and memory facilities.
 Select an instance type based on the amount of memory and computing power that you need for the applications or software that you plan to run on the instance.
-For more information, see Available Instance Types.
-You can launch multiple instances from an AMI, as shown in the following figure.
+For more information about the specifications for each Amazon EC2 instance type, see Instance Type Details.
+You can also launch multiple instances from an AMI, as shown in the following figure.